Scotch-Irish Americans: Quilts

 Scotch-Irish quilters in West Virginia developed a unique interpretation of pieced-block quilt construction.
 Their quilts embody an aesthetic reflecting Scotch-Irish social history—the perennial condition of living on the periphery of mainstream society both geographically and philosophically.
 Cultural values espousing individual autonomy and self-reliance within a strong kinship structure are related to Scotch-Irish quilting techniques.
 Prominent features of these quilts include: 1) blocks pieced in a repeating pattern but varied by changing figure-ground relationships and, at times, obscured by the use of same-value colors and adjacent print fabrics, 2) lack of contrasting borders, and 3) a unified all-over quilting pattern, typically the "fans" design or rows of concentric arcs.

 Language use

 Montgomery (2006) analyzes the pronunciation, vocabulary, and grammatical distinctions of today's residents of the mountain South and traces patterns back to their Scotch-Irish ancestors.
-However, Crozier (1984) suggests that only a few lexical characteristics survived Scotch-Irish assimilation into American culture.
+However, Crozier (1984) suggests that only a few lexical characteristics survived Scotch-Irish assimilation into American culture, although David Hackett Fischer in Albion's Seed (1989) estimated the influence of Ulster Scots on Upland South dialects of American English to be greater.